Papier-Mâché Centerpiece Bowl

 - Now she can begin tearing 1-inch strips from an old newspapers and coating them in the paste mixture.
 Once a strip is coated your child can press it around the outside of the mixing bowl covered in the plastic bag.

 - Encourage your child to continue coating strips and pressing them onto the bowl until the entire thing is covered.
-This part gets messy—but sure is lots of fun!
+This part gets messy—but it's also lots of fun!

-- Invite your child to keep layering strips of paper coated in paste until the bowl has several good layers.
+- Have your kid continue to layer strips of paper coated in paste until the bowl has several good layers.

 - Now she can leave the bowl coated in papier-mâché overnight to dry.
 You can help her place the bowl on a piece of waxed paper while it dries.

-- Encourage your child to create a sketch for her holiday design, which could use colors, symbols or shapes especially for the season.
+- Encourage your child to create a sketch for her holiday design.
+She can use colors, symbols or shapes that highlight the season.

-- Now she can paint her festive bowl with acrylic paints, following her sketch.
-Once it’s dry, it can proudly be displayed during the next holiday dinner as a wonderful centerpiece.
+- Finally, encourage her to paint the festive bowl with acrylic paints, following her sketch.
+Once it’s dry, it can proudly be displayed during the next holiday dinner as a beautiful centerpiece.

-Add some simple shiny holiday ornaments to fill the bowl for a finishing touch or use it in an entryway with potpourri to add some festive cheer to the air!
+Add some simple shiny holiday ornaments to fill the bowl for a finishing touch or use it in an entryway with potpourri to add some festive cheer to your home!